wintercms/meta/l6-upgrade-notes.md

 ## Testing instructions:

-If you would like to help with the upgrade process please make the following changes in your composer.json file and then run composer update
+If you would like to help with the upgrade process please make the following changes in your composer.json file and then run `composer update`.

 ```json
 "require": {